Wiltshire PCC criticises Stonewall trans policy on women-only areas

 "That is a matter of public security and not inclusiveness.
 I will not support any organisation that promotes such a narrow and exclusive agenda and if necessary, that includes Stonewall."

-Mr Wilkinson insists while he is supportive of LGBTQ+ rights, the issue of trans women being allowed to use facilities only meant for women was a "matter of common sense".
+Mr Wilkinson insists while he is supportive of LGBTQ+ rights, the issue of trans women being allowed to use certain facilities was a "matter of common sense".

-He said that while some trans women may have "a genuine reason" to be there - such as being in transition or those with fluid sexuality - there are others who will "use that as an excuse to get into a situation where they can threaten or are at least perceived as being threatening" to other women.

 He added he would treat every individual case with compassion, but that his duty is to protect all women.